EunbiYoon/EunbiYoon/README.md

 - 🌱 I’m currently learning python backend and web development.
 - 👯 I’m looking to collaborate on python and java microservice architecture.
 - 📫 How to reach me: yinyinbei0717@gmail.com
-- 😄 Pronouns: Happiness and Creative.
-- ⚡ Fun fact: Nice to meet you
+- ⚡ Nice to meet you.